-SUBMIT CONTENT FOR THE CHANNEL
+SUBMIT CONTENT FOR THE CULTURAL CHANNEL

-✓ Event must have cultural, historical, or community relevance.
-Examples: author visit, art show, trivia night, fundraising bake sale, coffee & tea social, sport registration, etc.
+✓ Event must be taking place within Grey Highlands and have cultural, historical, or community relevance (i.e. author visit, art show, fundraising bake sale, coffee & tea social, sport registration, etc.)

 ✓ Event must be open to all members of the public (no private/membership type events)

 ✘ Events relating to private/corporate business or for-profit organizations will be excluded.